 Once you are there, click the ‘Use Snippet’ button under the ‘Add Your Custom Code (New Snippet)’ option.

-You will now be taken the the ‘Create Custom Snippet’ page where you can start by typing a name for your snippet.
-It can be anything that will help you identify the code.
+You will now be taken to the ‘Create Custom Snippet’ page, where you can start by typing a name for your snippet.
+The name can be anything that will help you identify the code.

 Next, select ‘PHP Snippet’ as the code type from the dropdown menu on the right.